alexbevi/alexbevi.github.com/_posts/2023-01-13-will-upgrading-my-mongodb-server-version-break-my-application.markdown

 Many popular [libraries, ORMs and ODMs]({% post_url 2022-11-02-mongodb-orms-odms-and-libraries %}) depend upon an official MongoDB Driver.
 Under most scenarios package management will be used to manage the library's dependencies, which can be used to determine which version of the MongoDB Driver is being used.

 For example, let's consider some of the most popular libraries and ORMs.
-As the source code for each library is hosted on GitHub a similar strategy can be followed to identify what version of the MongoDB driver is being used for a given version of the library.
+As the source code for most libraries are hosted on GitHub (or some other service) a similar strategy can be followed to identify what version of the MongoDB driver is being used for a given version of the library.

-Most libraries use [Semantic Versioning](https://semver.org/), so if you're unsure how to determine if a given constraint (ex: `>=2.4.1', '<3.0.0'`) would include a version of a Driver (ex: `2.18.2`), the [Semver check](https://jubianchi.github.io/semver-check) tool can help.
+Many libraries use [Semantic Versioning](https://semver.org/), so if you're unsure how to determine if a given constraint (ex: `>=2.4.1', '<3.0.0'`) would include a version of a Driver (ex: `2.18.2`), the [Semver check](https://jubianchi.github.io/semver-check) tool can help.

 ### Mongoid